 Or, for example, if your disability began on, say, June 10, then your first disability benefit would be paid for the month of December, and you would receive it the following month—in January.

 Note: If your family members are eligible for benefits based on your work, they would receive a separate Award Notice.
 Also, if you believe that any benefit amount is not correct, you’ll need to contact the SSA within 60 days.

-If, some months, the payment date falls on a Saturday, Sunday or national holiday, expect to be paid on the preceding weekday.
+When a payment date falls on a Saturday, Sunday or national holiday, the benefit will be paid on the preceding work day.

 How your disability payments will be paid to you

 For decades, the SSA mailed benefit checks to recipients once a month, at a gigantic cost for check printing, envelopes and postage.
 But countless benefit checks were stolen from mailboxes or in other ways before the intended recipients ever saw them, and there were additional expenses, plus delays for investigations and for issuing duplicate checks.
 But all that changed in 2011.